trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 Then, type in `sudo service httpd start` This should result in an `OK`.
 Then we can see the page using the Public DNS (IPv4) address.
 Now your server is online and ready to display pages.

 Next up, we will use FTP to upload files to the server.
+This pag

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>